• Skip to primary navigation

 Real data analysis rarely fits that ideal.

-Real data are more like getting a call from your in-laws, who are — surprise! — on the way over for dinner.
-You look into your refrigerator to find a turnip, swiss cheese, some lentils, and pickles.
+Analyzing real data is more like getting a call from your in-laws, who are — surprise! — on the way over for dinner.
+You look into your refrigerator to find a turnip, swiss cheese, lentils, and pickles.
 Your challenge: make the best meal possible.

 Of course, if you’re at all involved with the planning and execution of the data collection (or the grocery shopping), you have a lot more control over what you have to work with.
 You can take the analysis into account when you plan the study instead of having to cobble it together later.